lauraLGWeb/BadmintonClub/README.md

 # Payment Gateway Configuration (to be configured)
 PAYMENT_API_KEY=your_payment_api_key
+💡 Tip for MAMP users: The MySQL port is often 8889 instead of 3306.
+Check your MAMP preferences!

-4. Create the databases
+4️⃣ Create the databases
-# Create MySQL database
+bash# Create MySQL database
 php bin/console doctrine:database:create

 # Run migrations